 Imagine you’ve just finished a job interview.
 You really want this job.
 But, as you leave the room, the emotional storm begins.
 You start thinking of all the reasons why you won’t get chosen.

 “I bet I looked nervous.
 I had to explain why I was let go from my last job.
 I’ve put on all this weight….”

-You endure a barrage of negative thoughts for a while.
+You beat yourself up with negative thoughts for a while.
 If you can relate to this way of talking to yourself, you’re not alone.